 Interactions (GRCDI) Group.
-The collaboration was organized to facilitate our faculty and student's understanding of GRCDI's global chemistry modeling and to provide a basis for future projects and collaboration.
+The collaboration was organized to facilitate our faculty and students' understanding of GRCDI's global chemistry modeling and to provide a basis for future projects and collaboration.
 It is a model demonstration of the productivity of the LLNL/SEA summer research program.

-The SEA research team at SUBR became familiar with the atmospheric chemistry models at LLNL by examining a problem using a simple Chapman chemistry.
-This approach allowed the SUBR team to become familiar with the chemical equation solution process independent of transport and radiation processes, based on work done by LLNL using a complete set of chemical equations to produce parts of their input to international assessments on ozone and climate.
-The LLNL one-dimensional (1-D) model is complex enough to allow realistic studies of radiative-chemical feedback processes occurring simultaneously with parameterized transport.
-It is also small and fast enough to execute on a workstation.
-These properties made the 1-D model a preferred tool for initiating a collaborative effort between SEA's SUBR research team and LLNL.
+The SEA research team at SUBR became familiar with the atmospheric chemistry models at LLNL by examining a problem using a simple Chemical-Transport model.
+This approach allowed the SUBR team to become familiar with the chemical composition of the atmosphere, the chemical solution process independent of transport, and the radiation processes, based on work done at LLNL using a complete set of chemical equations to produce parts of their input to international assessments on ozone and climate.
+The model is a one-dimensional (1-D) model is complex enough to allow realistic studies of radiative and chemical feedback processes occurring simultaneously with parameterized transport.
+It is also simple enough to execute on a workstation.
+These properties made the 1-D model a preferred choice for initiating a collaborative effort between SEA's SUBR research team and LLNL.